MohamedHamdy98/qwen3-llm/Readme.md

 # 🧪 Qwen API Testing Guide

-This guide provides `curl` examples for testing the Qwen API endpoints with text, images, and PDF files.
+This guide provides `curl` examples for testing the Qwen API endpoints with text.

 ---